nz-social-investment-agency/sia_analytical_processes/output/neo4j_and_graph_databases.md

 </div>

 ## Graph demo using Neo4j
-The M&I team created a proof of concept to model an outcomes framework.
+The M&I team created a proof of concept to model a couple of outcomes frameworks.
 The team found that several spreadsheets existed but the row/column nature of the spreadsheets masked the number of indicators actually available.
 The Superu framework for instance appears to have almost 800 indicators.
 However, it turned out that most projects were using the same indicators.
 Once the duplicates were removed there were fewer than 200 indicators remaining.
 The team decided that it would be great to take this spreadsheet and the MSD Report indicators and visualise them using a graph structure so that all the relationships between could be seen.
-For such a small number of indicators a graph database was not necessary but it was used as a proof of concept to illustrate how larger more connected networks could be constructed in a graph database.Note that this is a small example, queries may not be optimised and this graph data model may not scale to larger applications.
+For such a small number of indicators a graph database was not necessary but it was used as a proof of concept to illustrate how larger, more connected networks could be constructed in a graph database.Note that this is a small example, queries may not be optimised and this graph data model may not scale to larger applications.

 ### Installing Neo4j
 Currently we do not have an Enterprise edition of Neo4j as this was just a proof of concept.
 To download a community edition follow these steps.